Train operating company: Great Britain

 In Great Britain, passenger train services are operated by a number of companies, referred to as Train Operating Companies or TOCs, normally on the basis of regional franchises awarded by the DfT Rail Group.
 Until 2005 this role was performed by the Strategic Rail Authority.
 The infrastructure of the railways in England, Scotland, and Wales – including tracks and signalling – is owned and operated not by the train companies but by Network Rail, which took over responsibility from Railtrack in 2002.
 Most passenger trains are owned by a small number of rolling stock companies (ROSCO) and are leased to the individual TOCs.
 However, a handful of TOCs own and maintain some of their own rolling stock.
-Train operating companies also operate most of the network's stations, in their role as station facility owners (SFO), in which they lease the buildings and associated land from Network Rail.
+Train operating companies also operate most of the network's railway stations, in their role as Station Facility Owners (SFO), in which they lease the buildings and associated land from Network Rail.
 Network Rail manages some major railway stations and several stations are operated by London Underground or other companies.